 The American Board of Pediatrics and American Board of Physical Medicine and Rehabilitation offer a special program whereby physicians interested in specialty certifications in both Pediatrics and PM&R can qualify for admission to the certification examinations of both boards.

-Applications to both Pediatrics and PM&R must be completed through ERAS (Electronic Residency Applications Services).
+Interested applicants must be completed through ERAS (Electronic Residency Applications Services) to the Combined Pediatrics/Physical Medicine & Rehabilitation Program.
+This is a separate application from both PM&R and Pediatrics.
 The application deadline is November 1st.

 In addition to the general application requirements, IMGs should meet these additional requirements: